aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

   ![](./assets/dms6.png)

   Please leave the rest of the settings default.
 Make sure that the IAM Role ARN information is correct.
-Click Create Endpoint.
+Click **Create endpoint**.

  After creating the endpoint, you should test the connection.